Divine-97/AFROBEAT-PROJECTS/README.md

 * Images : I took the images from the artists Instagram pages.

 * Music Videos : All music videos were taken from Youtube (since all videos were embeded, you will be redirected to Youtube once clicked on the youtube link).

+I also want to thank my Mentor for all the support.